jflamy/owlcms4/docs/EquipmentSetup.md

 OWLCMS4 is a web-based application.
 This means that each screen or display is attached to a laptop or miniPC (Windows, Linux, ChromeOS)., and that a browser such as Chrome or Firefox runs on each computer.

+The program is extremely scalable.
+You can start by using a single laptop to run a club meet (see below for [examples](#local-access-over-a-local-network).)

-A setup for a state competition using refereeing devices might look as follows.
+At the opposite end, a setup for a state competition using refereeing devices might look as follows:

 ![StateCompetition](img/equipment/StateCompetition.png)

-You can use any subset of this setup.
-In fact, many club meets use only one laptop or two (see below for [examples](#local-access-over-a-local-network).)

-On the opposite, you can also scale up and replicate the full setup on multiple platforms.
-In all cases however there is always only one OWLCMS4 server (there is a single master laptop, or a single cloud program, no matter how many platforms).
-You can even have 5-person juries on each platform if you so wish.
+You can also add a jury laptop with 5 refereeing devices, or add additional results displays, as many as you want.
+You can replicate the full setup on multiple platforms, all running at once.
+In all cases, there is only one OWLCMS master server (either a laptop running locally, or a cloud application)

 ## Computer Requirements